Towards a theory of how the structure of language is acquired by deep neural networks: Conjecture and test on real language data

 By inverting $t^*(P)$ we get a characteristic training set size $P^*(t)$ where the training set allows for resolving correlations at all distances $t'\,{<}\,t$, $P^*(t)\sim t^z$.
-Remarkably, this scale predicts the value of $P$ where the scaling laws level off (bottom, right).
-Paired with the empirical power-law scaling with $P$, our conjecture leads to the following context-dependent scaling hypothesis:
+Paired with the empirical power-law scaling with $P$, this result leads to the following context-dependent scaling hypothesis for the test loss:

-with $g(x)$ constant for $x\,{\ll}\,1$ and $g(x)\sim x^{\alpha}$ for $x\,{\gg}\,1$.
-The collapse reported in the bottom right panel of~\autoref{fig:test-shakespeare} quantitatively confirms this hypothesis and our previous conjecture.
+with $f(x)\sim x^{-\alpha}$ for $x\,{\ll}\,1$ and constant for $x\,{\gg}\,1$.
+In particular, ~\autoref{eq:scaling} implies that the behaviour of the empirical correlation functions predicts the saturation of the loss decay.
+The collapse reported in the bottom left panels of~\autoref{fig:test-shakespeare} and~\autoref{fig:test-tinywiki} quantitatively confirms~\autoref{eq:scaling} and our previous conjecture.